Skip to content

 Lorena Chelaru

-Human Resources & Operations Manager
+Human Resources & Operations Manager, NOD

 Lorena Chelaru is Human Resources & Operations Manager at NOD, leading HR initiatives and operational excellence.
 She brings experience in program evaluation, youth development, and community engagement, with degrees in Community Development, Planning, and Psychology.